-Ratio Numerator Denominator Current Year Previous Year Current Ratio (in times) Total Current assets Total Current Liabilities 0.76 0.63 Debt-Equity Ratio (in times) Debt consist of borrowings and lease liabilities Total equity 6.57 4.07 operating expense+ .
-Debt servcie=Interest and Lease payments+Principal repayments Weblet available Return on equity ratio (in %) Profit for the year Less Preference dividend (if any) Average total equity -58% 128% #Trade receivables turnover ratio (in times) Revenue from operations Average Trade receivables 7. #Trade payables turnover ratio (in times) Cost of Construction & other expenses Average Trade Payables - Average working capital (i.e. Total current assets less Total current liabilities) (0.26) (0.25) Net profit ratio (in. %) Profit for the Year Revenue from operations -147% 229% Return on capital employed Profit before tax and finance costs (in %) @ Capital employed=Net worth+Lease liabilities+Deferred tax liabilities 17% 36% Return on Investment (in %) Income generated from invested funds Average invested funds in treasury investments •
+Ratio Numerator Denominator Current Year Current Year Total Current Liabilities Debt-Equity Ratio (in times) Debt consist of borrowings and lease liabilities (31.77) (32.68 Total equity Debt service coverage ratio (in times) Earning for Debt Service=Net Profit after Taxes+Non cash operating expenes+ interest+other non-cash adjustments Debt servcie=Interest and Lease payments+Principal repayments Return on equity ratio (in %) Profit for the year Less Preference dividend (if any) -3% -19 Average total equity Trade receivables turnover ratio (in times) Revenue from operations - - Average Trade receivables Trade payables turnover ratio (in times) Cost of Construction & other expenses - Average Trade Payables Net capital turnover ratio (in times) Revenue from operations - Average working capital (i.e. Total current assets less Total current liabilities) - Net profit ratio (in %) Profit for the Year - Revenue from operations Return on capital employed (in %) Profit before tax and finance costs - - Capital employed=Net worth+Lease liabilities+Deferred tax liabilities Return on Investment (in %) Income generated from invested funds - Average invested funds in treasury investments

-^{} Increase in debt equity ratio due to decrease in revenue from operation, adjustment of DTA made during the year is more than the last year.
+[#] The company did not earn revenue from operation during the year, hence this ratio is not applicable.

-- # No trade payables & trade receivables during the year, hence this ratio is not applicable. - ## No interest and lease payments during the year, hence this ratio is not applicable. - ### The company did not earn revenue from operation during the year, hence this ratio is not applicable. - Decrease in change in return on equity ratio due to increase in expenses made & decrease in revenue from operations during the year is more then last year expenses. - Decrease in change in net profit ratio due to increase in expenses & adjustment of DTA made during the year is more then last year expenses. - © Decrease in change on capital employed ratio due to decrease in Revenue from operation & Increase in expenses during the year is more than last year expenses. - 27 Previous years figures have been regrouped or recast, wherever necessary, in order to confirm to this year's presentation. - 28 The company continues to monitor the impact of COVID 19 on its bussiness including its impact on customers, supply chain etc. Due care has been exercised in concluding on significant accounting judgement and estimates including in relation to recoverability of receivables, inventory and other financial assets based on information available to date while preparing the company's financial statements as at and for the year ended on March 31, 2022 red Acco
+- 25 Figures and words in brackets relate to the previous year unless otherwise indicated. - 26 The company continues to monitor the impact of COVID 19 on its bussiness including its impact on customers, supply chain etc. Due care has been exercised in concluding on significant accounting judgement and estimates including in relation to recoverability of receivables, inventory and other financial assets based on information available to date while preparing the company's financial statements as at and for the year ended on March 31, 2022.

 The accompanying notes are an integral part of the financial statements.
+As per our report of even date attached.